 - Diabetes: When you have diabetes, your body doesn’t process sugar correctly.
 This can lead to increased thirst and urination (1).

-- Heart failure: When your heart isn’t pumping blood as well as it should, you may retain fluid.
-This can cause increased thirst and urination (18).
+- Heart failure: When your heart isn’t pumping blood as well as it should, your body’s ability to regulate fluid levels may be compromised and you may have to restrict your water intake.
+This can sometimes cause increased thirst (18).

-- Kidney disease: When your kidneys aren’t working properly, they may not remove all the excess fluid from your body.
+- Kidney disease: When your kidneys aren’t working properly, they may not be able to concentrate your urine appropriately.
 This can lead to increased thirst (7).

 Consult your doctor if you’re constantly thirsty and have other symptoms that concern you.